The Coven-Meyerowitz tiling conditions for 3 prime factors: the even case: Splitting and tiling reductions

 The tiling reductions below allow us, under certain assumptions, to decompose a tiling $A\oplus B=\ZZ_M$ into a family of tilings of $\ZZ_{M/p_\nu}$ for some $\nu$, with the additional property that if (T2) holds for both sets in each of the smaller tilings, then it also holds for $A$ and $B$.
-The subgroup reduction is due to Coven and Meyerowitz \cite{CM}; the formulation we use is from \cite[Theorem 6.1]{LaLo1}.
-The slab reduction is from \cite[Theorem 6.5 and Corollary 6.6]{LaLo1}.
-Both reductions are valid for tilings of $\ZZ_M$ with no assumptions on the number of distinct prime factors.
+Both reductions are valid for tilings of $\ZZ_M$ with no assumptions on the prime factorization of $M$.
 In order to deduce (T2) for $A$ and $B$, we must know that (T2) holds for both sets in the smaller tilings.
 If $M=p_i^2p_j^2p_k^2$, this is provided by \cite[Corollary 6.2]{LaLo1} (based on the methods of \cite{CM}).
-Theorem \ref{subgroup-reduction} and Corollary \ref{slab-reduction} combine the two steps, in a form ready to apply here with $M=p_i^2p_j^2p_k^2$
+Theorem \ref{subgroup-reduction} and Corollary \ref{slab-reduction} combine the two steps in a form ready to apply here.

-An additional goal of this section is to relate the slab reduction conditions in Theorem \ref{subtile} to the concept of splitting.
-This relationship is made precise in Lemma \ref{splittingslab}.
-This part does not require any assumptions on the prime factorization of $M$, hence we will use the general formulation of Theorem \ref{subtile} stated below.

-A connection to a few of the conjectures posed in \cite[Section 9]{LaLo1} should also be mentioned.
-In particular, Theorem \ref{splittingslab} below establishes a direct link between the slab reduction and \cite[Conjecture 9.4]{LaLo1}, while Corollary \ref{slabcor} (i) may be viewed as a step towards resolving Conjecture 9.2 in \cite{LaLo1}.
+The subgroup reduction is due to Coven and Meyerowitz \cite{CM}; the formulation we use is from \cite[Theorem 6.1]{LaLo1}.

 \begin{theorem} \cite[Lemma 2.5]{CM} Let $M=p_i^{n_i}p_j^{n_j}p_k^{n_k}$.
 Assume that $ A\oplus B=\ZZ_M $, and that $A\subset p_\nu \ZZ_M$ for some $\nu\in\{i,j,k\}$ such that $p_\nu\parallel |B|$.
 Then $A$ and $B$ satisfy (T2). \end{theorem}